 The trustee board may delegate authority, but not responsibility.
 Committees should have clear terms of reference and delegated authority, ideally be chaired by a trustee with trustee members and usually make recommendations to the board.
 The most common committee is often a finance committee but there can be a committee for any activity that fits the above including audit, fundraising, operations and property.

-Our guide to committees and lead trustees - what they do, how to make these work well and outline committee roles and responsibilities for the 9 most common trustee committees.
+Our guide to committees - what they do, how to make these work well and outline committee roles and responsibilities for the 10 most common trustee committees.

 Here's our guide to the individual roles and responsibilities for charity trustees.